-Set up a double boiler by placing a heat-safe glass bowl over a small saucepan with a few inches of water.
-Add the grass-fed beef tallow, mango butter, beeswax, and coconut oil to the bowl.
-Heat over medium-low, stirring occasionally, until everything is fully melted and combined.
+Once the water heated, add the grass-fed beef tallow, mango butter, beeswax, and coconut oil to the glass bowl.
+Heat over medium-low heat, stirring occasionally, until everything is fully melted and combined.
 Avoid high heat to preserve the quality of the nutrient-rich oils.

 1/3 cup grass fed tallow, 1 tbsp coconut oil, 2 tbsp mango butter, 1 tbsp beeswax pellets

 Once melted, remove the bowl from heat.
 And allow it to cool down for about 10-15 minutes.
 It should be liquid but no longer hot.
-Then, stir in your liquid oil such as jojoba oil and MCT oil, as well as any optional ingredients such as vitamin E or carrot seed oil.
+Then, stir in the jojoba oil and caprylic/capric triglycerides (if using).
 Mix thoroughly with a whisk until the texture is smooth and fully combined.
 This step helps improve the spreadability and skin feel of your tallow sunscreen.

 1/4 cup jojoba oil, 1 tbsp caprylic/capric triglycerides MCT oil